How to List a Pulpit Opening

 3. Submit the Application.

-Email an electronic copy of your completed application (saved as a PDF) and any additional materials, such as the temple's history and other community information, to the Placement Office at firstname.lastname@example.org.
+Email a PDF file of your completed application and any additional materials, such as the temple's history or community information, to the Placement Office at firstname.lastname@example.org.
 All documents should be sent as separate attachments and we will incorporate everything into a single PDF for posting to the website.

 4. Need Assistance?